 1. Infrared Guns Only Measure Surface Temperature

-• Cold-holding foods may appear safe on the surface while the center is above the danger zone (5°C–60°C / 41°F–140°F).
+The outside of cooked food may be hot enough, but the inside may still be undercooked and harboring dangerous bacteria.
+Similarly, cold-holding foods may appear safe on the surface while the center is above the danger zone (5°C–60°C / 41°F–140°F).

 2. Potential for False Readings

-• The surface is shiny, oily, or wet, reflecting heat unevenly.
+- The surface is shiny, oily, or wet, reflecting heat unevenly

-• There’s steam, smoke, or condensation, interfering with the infrared sensor.
+- There's steam, smoke, or condensation, interfering with the infrared sensor

-• The distance-to-spot ratio is not followed correctly, causing a wider reading area and mixed temperatures.
+- The distance-to-spot ratio is not followed correctly, causing a wider reading area and mixed temperatures

 These inconsistencies make IR guns unreliable as a sole temperature-checking tool, which is why inspectors prefer a direct probe reading.